matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axisartist.rst

 To actually define a curvelinear coordinate, you have to use your own grid helper.
-A generalised version of grid helper class is supplied and this class should be suffice in most of cases.
+A generalised version of grid helper class is supplied and this class should suffice in most of cases.
 A user may provide two functions which defines a transformation (and its inverse pair) from the curved coordinate to (rectlinear) image coordinate.
 Note that while ticks and grids are drawn for curved coordinate, the data